sake92/squery/README.md

 No DSLs, no fuss, just plain SQL.

 Supports *any* JDBC driver.
-Additional support for Postgres, MySql, MariaDb, Oracle.
+Additional support for Postgres, MySql, MariaDb, Oracle, H2.

 ---